syncfusion-content/asp.netmvc-docs/aspnetmvc/SplitButton/Getting-Started.md

 ## 1.2.1 Create your first Split Button in MVC

-The HTML button element and the &lt;UL&gt;, &lt;LI&gt; can be easily configured as Essential ASP.NET MVC Split Button control.
+The HTML button element and the <UL>, <LI> can be easily configured as Essential ASP.NET MVC Split Button control.
 The basic rendering of Essential ASP.NET MVC Split Button is achieved by using default functionality.
 Initially the TargetID is a mandatory one, without this field it acts as normal button on two sides.

 Create Split Button Control in MVC